norikra/norikra.github.io/query.md

 `timestamp` must be a long-value field (Norikra's 'integer' fields are actually Long) which contains a milliseconds from epoch.
 Expressions are valid if you have a field with seconds from epoch. (ex: `FROM events.win:ext_timed_batch( seconds_from_epoch * 1000, 1 hours )`)

 Optional arguments for time offset and flow controls are also available.

+**NOTE:** This data window expects that events are ordered by `timestamp` strictly, and disordered events will be discarded.
+Use `ext_timed_batch` only with sorted events.

 ### Time length window (sliding time window)